 2. Maximise the opportunity to work on real-projects to develop skills that classroom learning may not cover

 A good training program should offer you opportunities to work on case-studies, projects, or anything that allows you to learn practical, real-life application, as that is what will give you a competitive edge in your job search.
 In our clinical SAS program, you work on real problems, like creating analysis data sets, or comparing them, or creating reports from raw data.
 You work on the actual SAS software - to create or analyse data sets - to find real solutions and tasks that they will be doing as a clinical SAS professional.

 This is the value that your chosen training program should be able to add for you : give you enough, real-world, hands-on experience to not only be prepared for your desired job, but excel at it.

 3. Network, network, network!

 It is a well-known and widely-accepted fact that networking is one the most critical factors in helping you find a desired job.
 Our clinical SAS program provides you ample opportunities to network while in the classroom, as well as onsite, during the internship project/s with the CRO.
 You get exclusive support from project coordinators, and mentors having global exposure in clinical programming while working on industry projects.
 You participate in online forums, discussions and weekly meetings.
 Believe it or not, the process of networking also allows you to get relevant experience and skills required on the job.
 So take up a training program that offers ample opportunities to network!

 Getting relevant experience is very important in careers like SAS clinical, where you are required to work on tools and processes right from the start.
 Make sure you choose a training program that offers you real opportunities to gain practical experience, just as our our clinical SAS analytics program does.
-Join our upcoming information session Jobs in Clinical Data Science to learn more.
+Join one of our upcoming information sessions to learn more.